loopwerk/loopwerk.io/content/articles/2026-01-30-django-tests-underrated.md

 ## What I actually want from tests

-Before we get into frameworks, let me be clear about what I need from a test suite:
+Before we get into frameworks, this is what I need from a test suite:

-1. Readable failures.
-When something breaks, I want to understand why in seconds, not minutes.
+1. Readable failures: when something breaks, I want to understand why in seconds, not minutes.

-2. Predictable setup.
-I want to know exactly what state my tests are running against.
+2. Predictable setup: I want to know exactly what state my tests are running against.

-3. Minimal magic.
-The less indirection between my test code and what's actually happening, the better.
+3. Minimal magic: the less indirection between my test code and what's actually happening, the better.

-4. Easy onboarding.
-New team members should be able to write tests on day one without learning a new paradigm.
+4. Easy onboarding: new team members should be able to write tests on day one without learning a whole new system.

 Django's built-in test framework delivers all of this.
-And honestly?
-That's enough for most projects.
+And honestly, that's enough for most projects.

 ## Django tests are just Python's unittest

 Here's something that surprises a lot of developers: Django's test framework isn't some exotic Django-specific system.
 Under the hood, it's Python's standard `unittest` module with a thin integration layer on top.

 `TestCase` extends `unittest.TestCase`.
 The `assertEqual`, `assertRaises`, and other assertion methods?
 Straight from the standard library.
-Test discovery, setup and teardown, skip decorators?
-All standard `unittest` behavior.
+Test discovery, setup and teardown, and skip decorators are all standard `unittest` behavior too.

 What Django adds is integration: Database setup and teardown, the HTTP client, mail outbox, settings overrides.